Equivalence Guide¶

 - Alloy: Write Python tools with

-, then declare a@command(..., tools=[...])
+@tool, then declare a@command(..., tools=[...]).

-See: examples/30-tools/02_command_with_tools.py
+See: examples/30-tools/02_command_with_tools.py.

 Deterministic workflows → Chain commands¶